janmarthedal/janmr.com/_posts/2008-12-26-twelve-ways-of-counting.markdown

 <div style="text-align: center;"><strong>OO|O|OOO|OO</strong>,</div>

 meaning 2 balls in the first urn, 1 in the second, 3 in the third, and 2 in the fourth urn ({% imath m %}=4 and {% imath n %}=8 in this example).
-So counting the arrangements for Case 10 is equivalent to counting how many ways we can place {% imath m %}-1 seperators, &#8216;<strong>|</strong>&#8216;, among the {% imath n %}-1 places in between the <strong>O</strong>&#8216;s, leading to
+So counting the arrangements for Case 10 is equivalent to counting how many ways we can place {% imath m %}-1 seperators, <span>"<strong>|</strong>"</span>, among the {% imath n %}-1 places in between the **O**'s, leading to

 {% dmath C_{10}(m,n) = {n-1 \choose m-1}, \quad n \geq m. %}

-The example above illustrates that 8=2+1+3+2 and is called a composition of the integer 8 into 4 parts.
+The example above illustrates that {% imath 8=2+1+3+2 %} and is called a composition of the integer 8 into 4 parts.
 So enumerating the ways to place {% imath n %} unlabeled balls in {% imath m %} labeled urns with at least one ball in each urn is equivalent to counting the *compositions of the integer m into n parts*.

 ### Integer Partitions (4, 12)